-The controversial issues of employee motivation and wage expectation formation are often employee (especially with no work experience) may be employed with preformed wrong wage expectations.
+Summary- The controversial issues of employee motivation and wage expectation formation are often analysed in scientific and practical planes by addressing to the fact that a prospective employee (especially with no work experience) may be employed with preformed wrong wage expectations.
 The paper aims to assess the problematic aspects of the integration of young age (18-23 years old) persons, studying in the university, into the labour market associated with the expectations of desired wage.